What Is a Medication Technician?

 Step 1: Become a Certified Nursing Assistant

-- Prepare for the exam.
+Remember to prepare for the exam.
 Students should review any materials received in class before taking the exam.
 CNA exam preparation courses are available at some schools as well.

 Step 2: Gain Work Experience

 Many states require CNAs to work a certain number of hours before applying to a medication technician training program.
-Certified nursing assistants can gain experience by working in assisted living homes.
+Certified nursing assistants can gain experience by working in assisted-living homes.

 Step 3: Complete Medication Technician Training

 Medication technician classes are often available at community colleges.
 Common areas of study include medical terminology, infection control, and human anatomy.
 These training programs consist of classroom and hands-on experience; programs can usually be completed in three months or less.